 The Index serves as a reference benchmark for performance comparison.
 Whilst Fund securities may be components of the Index, the Index is not considered during portfolio construction and the Investment Manager will not manage the extent to which Fund securities differ from the Index.
-The Index is market capitalisation weighted and designed to measure the equity market performance of the broader European equity market.
-The Index does not take into account the environmental and social characteristics disclosed in the Pre-contractual disclosure information related to this Fund.
+The Index is market capitalisation weighted and designed to measure the equity market performance of the broader European equity market..